vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

 ![image](/assets/2025-05-28/030.png)

-Next, we remove all the columns that we don't need.
+Then, we remove all the columns that we don't need.
 We also rename the last column from "Unknown" to "train," because it contains the names of the trains.

 ![image](/assets/2025-05-28/040.png)